 - Explore and Dig: Getting outside to get their hands mucky, exploring clay in areas where they spend time.

-- Test and Make: Making test tiles, exploring ideas, making objects and trialling what happens when you mix different elements together.
+- Test and Make: Making test tiles, exploring ideas, making objects and testing what happens when different elements are mixed together.